Yandex Cloud

 • Copy the database without interrupting user service.

-• Go without creating an intermediate VM or granting online access to your Managed Service for ClickHouse® target cluster.
+• Eliminate the need for an intermediate VM or public internet access to your Managed Service for ClickHouse® target cluster.

 You can also use this method to transfer data between two Managed Service for ClickHouse® clusters.
-For a successful transfer, specify the 8443 and 9440 ports in the source endpoint and add the SSL certificate.
+For a successful transfer, specify the listening ports 8443 and 9440 on the source endpoint and add an SSL certificate.

 Getting startedGetting started